-The iconic Waffle House chain dominates the space between Pensacola and Panama City; it’s a Southern institution you must try at least once.
-Another is Chick-fil-A, although I don’t get the absurd level of hype it generates.
+The iconic Waffle House chain dominates the space between Pensacola and Panama City; it’s a southern institution you must try at least once.
+Another is Chick-fil-A, although I personally don’t get the insane level of hype it generates.

 3. First Coast

 From Fort Clinch State Park to Gamble Rogers Memorial State Recreation Area